• Skip to primary navigation

 Regulation

-There is no central body regulating charter schools, hence they are not strictly regulated.
+There is no central body regulating charter schools.
+Hence they are not strictly regulated.
 They are independently run and must meet the standards set in their “charter.”
-It is by meeting these standards that they are able to secure funding to operate.
+It is by meeting these standards that they can secure funding to operate.
 Thus, they must maintain standards as rigorous (if not more rigorous) as public schools.

 On the other hand, public schools are regulated by the laws of the state school board.
 They must follow these laws and regulations to receive funding.